Preparing Dog Emergency Care Kits

 - Leash and a pet carrier: A leash is a must-have.
 We offer one that includes a built-in bottle opener, and there are a number of great options.
 Because your dog may need to be comfortably contained for hours at a time, a carrier that allows them to stand, turn around and lie down will be very helpful.

-- Vaccination record: While always a good idea, an up-to-date record of your pet’s shots may come in very handy in an emergency situation.
+- Vaccination records: While always a good idea, an up-to-date record of your pet’s shots may come in very handy in an emergency situation.

 - ID tag with contact info: Even if your dog has a microchip, the old school method of pet ID will help others contact you quickly in case you are separated from your pet.